radargun/radargun/openshift/README.md

 6) Create a subdirectory with configuration files for RadarGun and individual plugins.
 This directory will be mounted in main and worker pods in OpenShift as /opt/radargun-configs.

+    You can include in this subdirectory additional configuration files.
+For example, a "hotrod-client.properties" file to configure the Hot Rod Java client.
+Also you can include a truststore/keystore file, etc.

+    Then the files in this directory can be referenced in a benchmark configuration file as needed.

 7) Create RadarGun deployment via template.
     Install "Infinispan Operator"